JarryShaw/MacDaily/README.md

   -v, --verbose         run in verbose mode, with detailed output information
 ```

-&emsp; If arguments omit, `jsdaily update pip` will __NOT__ update outdated packages in all copies of Python.
-And when using `-p` or `--package`, if given wrong package name, `jsdaily update pip` might give a trivial "did-you-mean" correction.
+&emsp; If arguments omit, `jsdaily` will __NOT__ update outdated packages in all copies of Python.
+And when using `-p` or `--package`, if given wrong package name, `jsdaily` might give a trivial "did-you-mean" correction.

 <a name="update_brew"> </a>

-5. `brew` -- Homebrew packages
+5. `brew` -- Homebrew Formula

-&emsp; The man page for `jsdaily update brew` shows as below.
+&emsp; [Homebrew](https://brew.sh) is the missing package manager for macOS.
+The man page for `jsdaily update brew` shows as below.

 ```
 $ jsdaily update brew --help